corpunWorld Corporal Punishment Research

 A columnist in Business Times reminisces (1998) about his school whackings.

-Introduction to a series of articles about schools in the new South Africa.
-Some are still battling to find alternatives to the cane, now banned.
+Introduction to a 1998 series of Sunday Times articles about schools in the new South Africa.
+Some were still battling to find alternatives to the cane, by that time banned.

 Article from the above series, about a rural high school.
-Caning of course has been abolished, but the principal misses it, and says some boys ask for it.
+Caning of course had been abolished, but the principal missed it, and said some boys asked for it.

 Another article from the same series.
-This is about a high school in Soweto which achieves high standards with strict discipline in unpromising conditions.
-The principal admits to occasional illegal use of corporal punishment, with parental support.
+This is about a high school in Soweto which achieved high standards with strict discipline in unpromising conditions.
+The principal admitted to occasional illegal use of corporal punishment, with parental support.

 blob More information and links for School CP in South Africa: see Country files.